isfett/php-analyzer/docs/MagicNumberDetector.md

 <img src="./images/MagicNumberDetector/demo.png">

 **Important:** This tool uses a php-parser and ignores different code-styles, so it doesn't matter if you are using single-quotes or double-quotes, add different types or amount of whitespaces and so on.
-The printed representation may be diff from the real source code.
+The printed representation may be different from the real source code.

 You can combine Visitors, use all or just one with a comma-separated list, like `--visitors=DefaultParamter,Return` or `--visitors=SwitchCase`.